-- Fostering links and interactions between the formal sector and the community - Working with national policies to support quality pre-primary education.
+- Fostering links and partnerships between the formal sector and the community - Supporting the design and implementation of policies that enable quality pre-primary education. - Promoting the integration of services to provide holistic support for children in the early years.

-Pilots for Learning Roots are underway in Ethiopia, Thailand, and Jordan.
+Pilots for Learning Roots are underway in Ethiopia, Thailand, Cambodia, and Bangladesh.

-For more information, please visit WVI.Org/education
+For more information, please visit wvi.org/education

-Theirworld.
+$^{^{\}rm I}$ Theirworld.
 (2016) Pre-primary scorecard.
 Retrieved from theirworld.org.